Aliases for CD1D Gene

 Previous GeneCards Identifiers for CD1D Gene

 This gene encodes a divergent member of the CD1 family of transmembrane glycoproteins, which are structurally related to the major histocompatibility complex (MHC) proteins and form heterodimers with beta-2-microglobulin.
 The CD1 proteins mediate the presentation of primarily lipid and glycolipid antigens of self or microbial origin to T cells.
 The human genome contains five CD1 family genes organized in a cluster on chromosome 1.
 The CD1 family members are thought to differ in their cellular localization and specificity for particular lipid ligands.
-The protein encoded by this gene localizes to late endosomes and lysosomes via a tyrosine-based motif in the cytoplasmic tail. [provided by RefSeq, Jul 2008]
+The protein encoded by this gene localizes to late endosomes and lysosomes via a tyrosine-based motif in the cytoplasmic tail.
+Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2016]

 GeneCards Summary for CD1D Gene

 CD1D (CD1d Molecule) is a Protein Coding gene.
-Diseases associated with CD1D include mycobacterium malmoense and relapsing polychondritis.
-Among its related pathways are Amoebiasis and TNF Signaling.
+Diseases associated with CD1D include mycobacterium malmoense and breast angiosarcoma.
+Among its related pathways are Immune System and Amoebiasis.
 GO annotations related to this gene include receptor activity and cell adhesion molecule binding.
 An important paralog of this gene is CD1C.